jlink/how-to-specify-it/docs/README.md

 > but `predictRev` _is not easier to write than reverse_ — it is _exactly the same function_!
 >
 > This is the most obvious approach to writing properties — to replicate the implementation in the test code — and it is deeply unsatisfying.
 It is both an _expensive_ approach, because the replica of the implementation may be as complex as the implementation under test, and of _low value_, because there is a grave risk that misconceptions in the implementation will be replicated in the test code.
-“Expensive” and “low value” is an unfortunate combination of characteristics for a software testing method, and all too often leads developers to abandon property-based testing altogether.
+“Expensive” and “low value” is an unfortunate combination of characteristics for a software testing method!
+>
+> __“Avoid replicating your code in your tests.”__
 >
 > We can finesse the problem by rewriting the property so that it does not refer to an expected result, instead checking some _property_ of the result.
 For example, `reverse` is its own inverse: